pallet-attic/pallet-examples/blank-project/README.md

 ## Testing

-To test the configuration, we'll start a REPL, and list the nodes in your account.
+To test the configuration, we can use the pallet-lein plugin, to list the nodes in your cloud account.

+    bash$ lein deps
+    bash$ lein pallet nodes

+Alternatively we can start a REPL, to do the same.

     bash$ lein deps
     bash$ lein repl